Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 1. Date column.
 The time field for charts and forecasts.
 2. Revenue column.
 The numeric sales or revenue field.
 3. Transactions column.
 An optional count of orders or transactions.
 4. Holiday column.
-An optional yes or no indicator for holiday periods.
+An optional yes or no field for holiday periods.
 5. Promotion column.
-An optional yes or no indicator for promotions or campaigns.
+An optional yes or no field for promotions or campaigns.
 6. Filter and group columns.
 Category fields for filters and breakdown charts.

 Check the mapping first when a chart looks strange.
-Wrong mapping often causes confusing results.
+Wrong mapping often creates confusing results.

-The app warns you early when it cannot find clear date or revenue column names.
-It also warns you when sampled date or revenue values fail to parse, or when you select the same field as both date and revenue.
+The app warns you when it cannot find clear date or revenue column names.
+It also warns you when sample date or revenue values fail to parse, or when you select the same field as both date and revenue.
 Treat those warnings as stop signs.
-Fix them before you interpret results.
+Fix them before you read the results.

-## Aggregation and Filters
+Aggregation and Filters

 Aggregation Frequency

-Aggregation controls the time level of the analysis.
+Aggregation sets the time level for the analysis.

 1. Daily.
-Use this for the most detail.
-You’ll see more noise and short changes.
+Use this when you need the most detail.
+You'll see more noise and short-term changes.
 2. Weekly.
-Use this for a smoother view and medium level trend checks.
+Use this when you want a smoother view and medium-level trend checks.
 3. Monthly.
-Use this for the highest level summary and broad planning.
+Use this when you need a high-level summary for planning.

 When you change aggregation, you change every chart and KPI.
 Average revenue per day means something different from average revenue per month.